joaquincamara/alchemist/README.md

 **we know, we know, still baby steps but fraid not, we are working in new transmutatios for the server library**

-**NOTE:** At the 0.1.0 version the transmute command is just able to setup the neccesary files to duplicate a "create react app" base project.
-You need to run "Yarn" or "npm install" to install the dev dependencies and run the React.js project.

 ### Future plans: